dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/log_processing.md

 ### AWS-vended logs to Amazon S3

-The solution currently supports log processing for:

-* Amazon CloudTrail
-* Amazon Classic Elastic Load Balancer
-* Amazon Application Load Balancer
-* Amazon Network Load Balancer
+The list of supported AWS services is maintained [here](../README.md#supported-aws-services).

-The processing rules for these logs are defined in `src/log/processing/rules`.
+The processing rules for these services' logs are defined in `src/log/processing/rules`.

 ### Generic log ingestion